Alfresco/docs-alfresco/process-services/latest/using/process/persistence.md

     ![data persistence]({% link process-services/images/data-persistence.png %})

 3. Once you have clicked on Data persistence you are presented with several configuration options.
-Select the one that best suits your requirements and click **Save**.
+Select the one that best suits your requirements.

     ![change value]({% link process-services/images/change-value.png %})